cloudmanic/v1.options.cafe/backend/README.md

 * We use Redis.
 On OSX you install it with `brew install redis`

 * OSX: `brew services list` | `brew services redis start` | `brew services restart redis`

+## User Status

+In the users table a user has a status.
+Here is a summary of what that means.
+'Active','Disable','Delinquent','Expired','Trial'

+* ```Active```: User is outside of the free trail.
+User has a valid credit card on file and it charges.
+This is the state we want all users in.

+* ```Disabled```: User has been disabled by an admin.
+This does not happen much.
+Mainly used if a user is abusing the system.

+* ```Delinquent```: User is outside of the free trail, has added a credit card in the past, but for some reason we can't charge that card at the time of subscription renewal (monthly or yearly).
+Background feeds disable.
+Users are redirected to this url `/settings/account/upgrade`.
+Their strips subscriotion has been deleted.
+They have an customer profile in strope but not a subscription.

+* ```Expired```: User's free trail has come to an end and they have not added a credit card yet to charge.
+Background feeds continue to work but the UI blocks the user from access the application.
+They are redirected to this page `/settings/account/expired`.

+* ```Trial```: User is currently on the free trial every new user gets.
+They have full access to everything.